kusaasira/kusaasira/README.md

 ## Fullstack Software Engineer

 Accomplished Fullstack Software Engineer with nearly 9 years of professional experience specializing in developing highly scalable, testable, and performant systems.
 Proficient in a wide array of technologies including PHP, Laravel, VueJS, InertiaJS, ReactJS, React Native, and NodeJS.
 Skilled in utilizing state management libraries such as Redux, Vuex, and TanStack query (formerly React Query).
-Experienced in backend development, particularly in event-driven architectures utilizing tools like RabbitMQ, Apache Kafka, and handling and integrating big data platforms like Apache Spark and Apache Flink for ETL processes.
+Experienced in backend development, particularly in event-driven architectures utilizing tools like RabbitMQ, Apache Kafka, and handling and integrating big data platforms using Apache Spark and Apache Flink for ETL processes.

 Additionally, I have over 4 years of leadership experience, having successfully led teams of over 20 engineers across 9 projects.